 Cons: This bag of snow is more expensive than some other options.

 Bottom Line: This fluffy faux snow can stretch and billow beyond its polyester competitors.
 The cotton is long-lasting and safe to use around kids and pets.

 This two-pack of aerosol cans features a combined 26 ounces of spray-on snow.

 Pros: This two-pack of spray-on snow cans offers a tremendous opportunity to really take decorating into your own hands.
-In each aerosol can is 13 ounces of a long-lasting but easy-to-clean powder that can stick to most types of surfaces.
+With precision tips, it’s easy to aim the snow right where you’d like it to decorate wreaths, windows, or the delicate tips of a tree.
+In fact, the long-lasting but easy-to-clean powder sticks to most surfaces without flaking.
+And each can contains about 13 ounces of spray snow.
 It’s up to you to decide how thin or thick you want the surface to look, whether you’re going for a lightly frosted appearance or a snowed-in getaway.

 Bottom Line: This is quite possibly the simplest fake snow application you could buy.
-The Prextex Textured Snow Spray offers 26 ounces of versatile use that looks great and doesn’t overstay its welcome.
+This purchase offers a total of 26 ounces of versatile use that looks great and doesn’t overstay its welcome.